MitchellShibilski-Unkel/PyPC/README.md

     - Dividing

 # Sorting Tests
-- This category of tests adds two different types of sorting algorithms/tests; selection, merge, and bubble sort.
+- This category of tests adds two different types of sorting algorithms/tests; selection, merge, greatest to least and least to greatest, and bubble sort.

 # General Computer Information
 - This is Python file allows you to get your computer's CPU and OS information